Dsap5131/checkers/README.md

 # TODO

-1. Implement the player directory design
+1. implement taketurn in gamestate
-2. implement taketurn in gamestate
+2. Implement online player
 3. Instance checking on parameters?
 What is the best practice
 4. Should Move return copies of the Position?
 Is this a vulnerability if not.
 5. (Optional) Research and implement optional typing for the use of GamePiece